open-metadata/OpenMetadata/openmetadata-docs/content/connectors/dashboard/quicksight/index.md

 In this step, we will configure the connection settings required for this connector.
-Please follow the instructions below to ensure that you've configured the connector to read from your domodatabase service as desired.
+Please follow the instructions below to ensure that you've configured the connector to read from your Quicksight service as desired.

 <div className="w-100 flex justify-center">
 <Image
-  src="/images/openmetadata/connectors/domodatabase/domo-ingestion-pipeline.png"
+  src="/images/openmetadata/connectors/quicksight/service-connection.png"
   alt="Configure service connection"
   caption="Configure the service connection by filling the form" />